blaire9989/BEMsim3D/README.md

 — Singular (including Singular0, Singular12, Singular34)

 — Solver

-#### Users are strongly not recommended to modify any code in the above class files.

 ### Tutorial and Support
 For instructions on running individual simulations, please see [this tutorial](https://github.com/blaire9989/BEMsim3D/blob/main/tutorial_individual.md).